 - Partially compliant with EBU Tech 3326 / N/ACIP

 - USB & HDMI port for optional use with monitor, keyboard, and mouse.

-Delivery to USA addresses only within 5 to 10 working days.
+Delivery to USA addresses only within 5 to 8 working days, and Canada and Europe within 10 working days.